DhanushpathiPrakash/message-app/README.md

 Navigate to the project directory:
 <code>cd messaging-app</code>
 # Install dependencies:
-<code>npm install</code>
+<code>npm install</code><br>
 #Start the server:
 <code>node server.js</code>
-Usage Instructions
+#Usage Instructions
-Open your browser and navigate to http://localhost:3000 to use the application.
+Open your browser and navigate to http://localhost:3000 to use the application.<br>
-Messages will be displayed in real-time, and you can see when other users are typing.
+Messages will be displayed in real-time, and you can see when other users are typing.<br>
 ##Deployment Link
 The application is deployed and can be accessed at: https://messaging-app-nine-plum.vercel.app/